 - Religions in Public Space (DAFIST - referee prof.ssa Colagrossi) - 1 CFU

-To apply for recognition of other credits you must submit the Internship/Internships and Other Activities Committee contact professor, at least three months before the final discussion, the specific form with a paper record stating:
+To apply for the recognition of other credits, it is necessary for the student to deliver to the Committee on Other Credits curriculum contact person, at least three months before the final discussion, the specific form with a paper record stating:

 - the activity performed and/or the competence acquired

 - the duration of the activity.